3 Ways IoT Is Impacting The Accounting Industry

 Gartner has predicted that by 2020 there will be over 26 billion connected devices, including an estimated 7.3 billion smartphones, tablets and PCs - one for every person on the planet.

-Internet of Things (IoT) has taken the world by storm.
-The cutting-edge technology has the potential to modernize every industry, especially accounting.
-Let’s explore the reasons why...
+The Internet of Things (IoT) has taken the world by storm and has the potential to modernize every industry.
+Let’s explore how the technology has impacted accounting.

 What is IoT?

 IoT brings about another level of interconnectivity.
 AccountingWEB defines IoT as “a system of interconnected devices that communicate with each other and exchange data using the internet, without any human intervention or interaction”.

 The accounting industry is being heavily impacted by the increasing influence of IoT.
 In fact, the AICPA says that “IoT has the potential to revolutionize the way businesses gather data - and, in the process, transform many aspects of accounting and auditing”.
 Here are 3 ways:

 - Managing the increased amount of data

 IoT will change the sources of transactional data that flow into various accounting systems.
 This means that there will be a larger influx of data that will need to be incorporated into reporting systems.
 The majority of this data will also be supplied in real-time and will be displayed on dashboards that aid in decision making and planning.
 This will pave the way for more automation tools to help process and analyze the data.

 Lately, the role of the accountant has shifted from providing manual services to expert advice on financial matters, like tax planning, financial management, and analysis.
 IoT will put accountants in a stronger position to provide advice by making client financials and financial activity increasingly visible.
 This data can help practitioners get a better understanding of a client and, as a result, offer better advice.

 - Professional qualifications